declare-lab/RECCON/README.md

 # RECCON: Recognizing Emotion Cause in Conversations

-This repository contains the dataset and the pytorch implementations of the models from the paper [RECCON: A Dataset for Recognizing Emotion Cause in CONversations](./RECCON.pdf).
+This repository contains the dataset and the pytorch implementations of the models from the paper [Recognizing Emotion Cause in Conversations](./RECCON.pdf).

 ## Overview of the Task